rokugo-lang/rokugo/docs/language.md

 If any of these symbols need to be referred to by name, it is possible to do so by using `Module`, `Module.fun`, or `Module.effect` respectively.

-In case a module defines a `default let`, the module itself cannot be used as a value directly, because the compiler uses the module's `default let` instead.
+In case a module defines a `default` value, the module itself cannot be used as a value directly, because the compiler uses the module's `default` instead.
 In that case, when it's needed to reference the module itself, `Module.module` can be used.

 For example, to alias the entire standard library `Int16` module to some other name: